-The suspended coil is hung like a pendulum from a three spoked "spider" frame hung from a multifilament ribbon or "band" as shown in Fig. 1.
+The suspended coil is hung like a pendulum from a threespoked "spider" frame hung from a multifilament ribbon or "band" as shown in Fig. 1.
 Any horizontal force on the coil will cause it to shift in position.
 The force is countered by the pendulum action of the suspension.
 The spider is designed with two modes of stiffness.
-In the loose mode, the torques on the suspended coil about a horizontal axis cause a rotation of the coil and the spider frame.
+In the loose mode, the torques on the suspended coil about the horizontal axis cause a rotation of the coil and the spider frame.
 In the stiff mode the spider frame resists rotations, so these torques cause primarily a shift in the coil with only a small amount of rotation.
 These two modes of stiffness will be used to help separate alignment parameter errors.
 A torque on the coil about the vertical axis will cause the coil to rotate about its axis.
 From the symmetry of the coil this torque is the smallest, but the restoration force is also small, so significant rotations are observed.

-During the experiment the suspended coil is moved about 35 mm above and below the center plane (z=0) of the superconducting electro-magnet.
+During the experiment the suspended coil is moved about 35 mm above and below the center plane (z = 0) of the superconducting magnet.
 A laser interferometer is used to measure this vertical travel using a corner cube attached to the bottom of the spider frame.
 This arrangement is being replaced with a laser using three corner cubes attached directly to the suspended coil.
-Two other corner cubes and a plane mirror on the coil are used with a laser to measure the horizontal shifts of the coil and rotations about three axes.
+Two other corner cubes and a plane mirror on the coil are used with a laser to measure the horizontal displacements of the coil and the rotation about the three axes.

 The suspended coil is made of three concentric coils that can be connected independently.
 This feature is used to adjust the magnetic field as described below.
-The superconductor electro-magnet is made of 22 coils.
-These coils are grouped as two stacks of ten coils called the upper and lower main coils and two independent coils called the upper and lower compensation coils, as shown in Fig. 1.
-All 22 coils are wired in series opposition, so that the field of the upper coils opposes the field of the lower coils.
+The superconducting magnet is made of 22 coils.
+These coils are grouped as two stacks of ten coils each, called the upper and lower main coils and two independent coils called the upper and lower compensation coils.
+The coils are wired in series opposition, so that the field of the upper coils opposes the field of the lower coils.
 This results in a radial field at the center plane where the suspended coil is positioned.
-A small correction current is added to the two compensation coils to adjust the field shape at the suspended coil to decrease as the reciprocal of the radius.
-This field shape makes the apparatus least sensitive to changes in the diameter of the suspended coil due to temperature changes [5].
+A small correction current is added to the two compensation coils so that the field at the suspended coil decreases as the reciprocal of the radius.
+This field shape makes the apparatus insensitive to changes in the diameter of the suspended coil due to temperature changes [5].
 The suspended coil has an average radius of 350 mm and a cross section approximately 20 mm high and 33 mm wide.
-The superconducting electro-magnet is approximately 1.5 m high with a nominal radius of 240 mm.
+The superconducting magnet is approximately 1.5 m high with a nominal radius of 240 mm.